Janowoj/media/README.md

 In React-Redux we are going to use Normalized Form (often).

 Our API server may not return the data in the Normalized Form, so we are going to have to transform it.

+## Options for Data Fetching in Redux Toolkit:

+- Async Thunk Functions
+We will use this to handle users

+- RTK Query
+We will use this to handle albums and photos

+Usually we are not going to use both of them in the same application.
+Here we will use the both to understand the differences.